 The manufactured parts contained in 3D-ADAM constitute a complete assembly for a robot arm mechanism, based on the open-source BCN3D-Moveo system \cite{BCNMoveo2022} and augmented with additional components sourced from the Thingi10K \cite{Thingi10K2016} part dataset in order to ensure all relevant machine elements are adequately represented.
 We manufactured all the parts, both good and defective, in Polylactic Acid (PLA) as it is amongst the most commonly used materials for Fused Deposition Modelling (FDM) based additive manufacturing.
 Some defects naturally arose during the printing process, while others were forced by adjusting the printing parameters or by manual intervention.
-We assess the performance of our dataset in the tasks of 3D and RGB + 3D Anomaly Detection in a supervised setting across a suite of leading models, demonstrating that the 3D-ADAM dataset presents a novel challenge for current leading architectures in 3D and RGB+3D Anomaly Detection, which will bridge the gap between the current SOTA in 3D Anomaly Detection models and the level of performance required for deployment in real-world scenarios.
+We assess the performance of our dataset in the tasks of 2D, 3D and RGB + 3D Anomaly Detection in an unsupervised setting across a suite of leading models, demonstrating that the 3D-ADAM dataset presents a novel challenge for current leading architectures in 3D and RGB+3D Anomaly Detection, which will bridge the gap between the current SOTA in 3D Anomaly Detection models and the level of performance required for deployment in real-world scenarios.
 Our main contributions are:

-\begin{itemize} \item We propose the first multi-camera, multi-modal, industry-relevant dataset for 3D and RGB+3D Anomaly Detection and Localization.
-Comprising 14,120 high-resolution image and 3D point cloud scans across 28 categories, with 27,346 annotated defect regions in 12 classes and a further 27,346 annotated machine element features in 16 classes (Figure \ref{fig:defects}). \item We evaluate leading methods in supervised 3D and RGB+3D Anomaly Detection and Localisation.
-Our initial benchmark demonstrates that these methods under-perform on our dataset, and that there is significant room for improvement for such methods to be suitable for real-world environments. \item We evaluate the quality of our defect segmentation mask annotations through a survey of industry experts which shows that individuals with expert knowledge of surface defects in advanced manufacturing contexts strongly agree with the image-level quality and pixel-level accuracy of the annotations proposed in our dataset. \end{itemize}
+\begin{itemize} \item We propose the first multi-camera, multi-modal, industry-relevant dataset for 3D and RGB+3D Anomaly Detection and Segmentation.
+Comprising 14,120 high-resolution image and 3D point cloud scans across 28 categories, with 27,346 annotated defect regions in 12 classes and a further 27,346 annotated machine element features in 16 classes. \item We evaluate foundational and leading methods in unsupervised 2D, 3D and RGB+3D Anomaly Detection and Segmentation tasks.
+Our initial benchmark demonstrates that these methods under-perform on our dataset, and that there is significant room for improvement for such methods to be suitable for real-world environments. \item We evaluate the quality of our ground-truth defect annotations through a survey of industry experts which shows that individuals with expert knowledge of surface defects in additive manufacturing contexts strongly agree with the image-level quality and pixel-level accuracy of the annotations proposed in our dataset. \end{itemize}